tchellomello/python-amcrest/README.md

 triggering amcrest-tui have access to framebuffer device or use sudo.

 NOTE:
-Execute it from console logins, like /dev/ttyX (Non X Windows).
+Execute it from console logins, like /dev/ttyX (Non X Window).
 Pseudo-terminals like xterm, ssh, screen and others WONT WORK.

 $ vim ~/.config/amcrest.conf